 Can I begin my service project before the course begins?

 Service learning is a tool to help you learn course material; therefore, it is typically required that the service occurs during the duration of the course while you are studying the course content.

 Is the agency I interview with obligated to accept me?

 No. Your interview is like a job interview!
 Several factors play a role in a good match: course goals and objectives, schedules, position availability, the agency's needs, the skills and learning interests you bring, etc.

 What if things don't work out at the organization after I begin my service?

 Speak with your site supervisor immediately.
 Discuss the matter with the organization's volunteer coordinator, if there is one, and explore other available opportunities at the organization.
 If nothing is possible, talk with your instructor and then with the Office of Service Learning for help with a change of settings.
 Time is of the essence; do not let things drag on, because not getting the experience you need will impact your performance in the course.

 Do I need to keep a timesheet?

 Your instructor may require that you log your hours on a timesheet.
-This timesheet is for your instructor and is not collected by the Office of Civic Engagement.
+This timesheet is for your instructor and is not collected by the Office of Service Learning.